Northern Illinois Lung Cancer Screening Project

 What you need to know

-LDCT screening can show small abnormalities.
+LDCT helps detects lung cancer even before people see signs and symptoms of the disease.
+LDCT screening can also show small abnormalities.
 Further testing may be needed to confirm if your results show lung cancer.

 If you’re showing active signs and symptoms of lung cancer, including new and worsening cough, chest pain, coughing up blood, shortness of breath, wheezing or unexpected weight loss, you should not get an LDCT screening.
 Talk to your provider about further tests.